Rachel Whiteread Installation of Ghost, 1990 - 2012

 Please note that, as is the norm for limited edition works, prices will increase as an edition sells out.

-Chisenhale Gallery is pleased to announce that Rachel Whiteread has produced a very special limited edition, the second in our annual series of ‘Archive Editions’.
+Chisenhale Gallery presents a very special limited edition by Rachel Whiteread, the second in our annual series of ‘Archive Editions’.

 ‘Archive Editions’ works with artists who have participated in Chisenhale Gallery’s historic exhibition programme at pivotal points in their career and who now kindly donate their work to raise funds to realise the gallery’s artistic programme and support the next generation of pioneer artists.
 In 2011 the inaugural ‘Archive Edition’ was produced by Wolfgang Tillmans.